 Food delivery service Caviar knows how to keep its brand relevant through the changing seasons.
-This email focuses on springtime US Daylight Savings, where the clocks roll forward and everyone gets an extra hour of daylight.
+This newsletter example focuses on springtime Daylight Savings, where the clocks roll forward and everyone gets an extra hour of daylight.

 Subject line: No eating dinner in total darkness anymore!

-They turned it into an awards ceremony of sorts called the Lyfties, showing things like the city’s top trending destination, as well as the most visited bar, university, event venue, and restaurant.
-Based on the topics, we can infer that Lyft is appealing to its key demographic of young, twenty-something adults.
+They turned it into an awards ceremony of sorts, called the Lyfties, showing things like the city’s top trending destination, as well as the most visited bar, university, event venue, and restaurant.
+Based on the topics, we can infer that Lyft is appealing to its key demographic of young, 20-something adults.

-This is valuable info.
-The kind of info that you’d want to click on and share from your social media news feed, just out of curiosity and entertainment.
+This is valuable content—the kind you’d want to click on and share from your social media accounts, just out of curiosity and entertainment.
 So Lyft includes Facebook and Twitter sharing buttons to encourage readers to do just that.

 Typeform, an online form and survey tool, really knows how to get a subscriber’s attention.
 With a subject line like “Siri is dying,” could you resist clicking?
-This email keeps it simple with just one CTA, which is to visit their newest interactive article.
-In this article, they learn the story behind Susan Bennett, the woman who unknowingly became the voice of Apple’s Siri.
+This email keeps it simple with just one CTA, which is to visit Typeform’s newest interactive article.
+In the article, readers learn the story behind Susan Bennett, the woman who unknowingly became the voice of Apple’s Siri.

 The email has a minimalist, simple newsletter template.
 The tech-inspired blue soundwave GIF makes a low-key-yet-interesting header image.
-As for the copy, there’s only a short headline and subhead, 2-sentence blurb, and a green “Listen In” CTA button.
+As for the copy, there’s only a short headline and subhead, two-sentence blurb, and green “Listen In” CTA button.
 That’s it.
 And the great thing is: that’s all it needs.